 Those who do not meet all four criteria should be acknowledged.

 Submission of manuscript(s) to the Yenagoa Medical Journal indicates that the author(s) take full responsibility for the contents of the manuscript(s).
 One author must be indicated as the corresponding author.
-All correspondence and proof of manuscript would be sent to the corresponding author, who is considered the representative of all the authors as regards any decision related to the manuscript(s).
+All correspondence and gallery proof of article would be sent to the corresponding author, who is considered the representative of all the authors as regards any decision related to the manuscript(s).

 The manuscript should be written in English language (using the British conventions of spelling, punctuation and grammar) as word document using the Times New Roman font.
 The text should be written in double line spacing and single column format.

 Illustrations, tables and figures should be placed at their appropriate positions inside the text.
 Tables should be typed and double-spaced.
 The headings should be placed above the table.
 Where footnotes are necessary, they should be placed below the table with superscript lowercase letters.
 The information that has been presented in a figure should not be re-presented in a table.
 The captions of figures should be written below the figures.

 The title page should contain a brief title, name(s) of author(s) and their affiliations, and contact information of corresponding author.
 The title should be written without abbreviations.
 Affiliation should have a number in superscript just after the author’s name and in front of the appropriate address.
 The name of the corresponding author should be indicated with telephone number (country code inclusive for those outside Nigeria) and e-mail address.

 The abstract should be concise.
 It should not exceed 250 words, and should have a maximum of 6 keywords.
 It should briefly describe the purpose of the work, techniques and methods used, major findings with important data and conclusion.
 Abbreviations should not be used.
 If abbreviation must be used, it should be defined in the abstract, at first use.